sajeebce/lms/COURSE_MANAGEMENT_FEATURE_SPEC.md

 #### 5.2.3 Chapter Rows & Per-Row Actions ✅ **COMPLETED**

-- Button at the bottom/right: **"+ Add Chapter"** (opens simple add/edit form with title and description).
+- Button at the bottom/right: **"+ Add Chapter"** (opens simple add/edit form with title and description). ✅
-- Each chapter row shows:
+- Each chapter row shows: ✅
-  - **Chapter title** and short description.
+  - **Chapter title** and short description. ✅
-  - Small chips such as:
+  - Small chips such as: ✅
-    - `Linked to syllabus` (when mapped to a Subject/Chapter/Topic item).
+    - `Linked to syllabus` (when mapped to a Subject/Chapter/Topic item). ✅
-    - `3 lessons · 2 activities`.
+    - `3 lessons · 2 activities`. ✅
-  - A drag handle allowing chapters to be **reordered**.
+  - A drag handle allowing chapters to be **reordered**. ✅ **FULLY FUNCTIONAL**
-- Per chapter actions:
+- Per chapter actions: ✅
-  - Buttons: `Edit`, `Delete`, `+ Add Lesson`, `+ Add Activity`.
+  - Buttons: `Edit`, `Delete`, `+ Add Lesson`, `+ Add Activity`. ✅
-  - Delete guard:
+  - Delete guard: ✅
-    - If the chapter contains lessons or activities, show a warning dialog:
+    - If the chapter contains lessons or activities, show a warning dialog: ✅
       - _"This chapter has X lessons and Y activities.
-You can archive or move them before deleting, or delete everything together."_.
+You can archive or move them before deleting, or delete everything together."_. ✅
     - If any graded exams under this chapter have student attempts, **hard delete is blocked**; show: _"Chapters with graded attempts cannot be deleted.
-Archive instead."_.
+Archive instead."_. ⏳ (Exam module pending)
-- Adding a chapter supports two modes (when a Subject exists):
+- Adding a chapter supports two modes (when a Subject exists): ✅
-  - **"Use existing Chapter/Topic"** – teacher chooses from the syllabus tree; the selected name is copied into the chapter title and a link is stored.
+  - **"Use existing Chapter/Topic"** – teacher chooses from the syllabus tree; the selected name is copied into the chapter title and a link is stored. ✅
-  - **"Create custom chapter"** – standalone chapter with no external mapping.
+  - **"Create custom chapter"** – standalone chapter with no external mapping. ✅
 - **2. "Add Chapter" UX – Course Builder**
   - Button: Add chapter → opens a Dialog / Sheet:
   - Option Tabs or Buttons: